 After that initial climb, these moments come often.
 Don’t let the IMBA Epic designation fool you, these trails are not buffed to a polished sleigh ride.
 I was pleasantly surprised by the technical challenges.
 Leanne had stitches by the end of the day, and I had four flats from rolling at reckless speeds into chunky rock gardens.
 I don’t flat often, but I learned a few things about equipment in the interior.
 It pays to have some thicker rubber under you than normal.

 To give you an idea of the diversity of the trail, these two images are the bookends of the ride.
 On the right is the early climb to the top.
-On the left is Seven Summits creator and trail master, Stewart Spooner, enjoying the fruits of his labor on the later sections of the trail.
+On the left is Seven Summits creator and trail master, Stewart Spooner, enjoying the fruits of his labour on the later sections of the trail.

 Any road trip is going to involve some direction giving and getting.
 Nelson was a short day.
 Only four of us choose to ride while the others enjoyed the unique vibe of Nelson and getting caffeinated at Oso Negro Cafe.
 This photo was from the top of Powerslave.
-One of my personal favorites of the whole trip.
+One of my personal favourites of the whole trip.
 Loam, loam, loam.

-After dropping off the mountain we found ourselves tubing on the Slocan River to decompress from all the traveling.
+After dropping off the mountain we found ourselves tubing on the Slocan River to decompress from all the travelling.
 It was a welcome break, and a chance to let the inner Kootenay kid out.

 “A definite highlight had to be Frisby Ridge in Revelstoke – the grade of the climbing was comfortable, the scent of the wildflowers was intoxicating in places and the scenery was beyond compare.
 The mountain views in the distance juxtaposed with the soft meadows in full alpine bloom were extraordinary.”
 Leanne

 We took a swim in this jewel of a lake at 7,000ft.
 The Frisby Ridge trail is an 11.5km out and back ride.
-This lake was waiting for us at the turn around point.
-Unfortunately the number of biting bugs who had already staked claim to the lake was a little overwhelming.
+This lake was waiting for us at the turnaround point.
+Unfortunately, the number of biting bugs who had already staked claim to the lake was a little overwhelming.
 Be sure to bring some repellant when you go.

-There were a couple good views.
+There were a couple of good views.